hokocodes/Discrete-Math-Problem-Repetetive-Sequence-Calculator/README.md

+This is a program to figure out the math problem for CS 1302 in the University of the People.
+It is for Discrete Mathematics.

 # repetetivesequence

 # math problem
+This math problem is as so:

 Choose any positive integer.
 Powers of two here are not very interesting, so choose something else.